mcallistertad/embedded-client/README.md

  */
  ```

 Returns `SKY_ERROR` and sets sky_errno if an error occurs.
-If the result
+If the result is `SKY_SUCCESS` buffer is filled in with the
-is `SKY_SUCCESS' buffer is filled in with the serialized request data which the user must then send to the Skyhook server, and the response_size is set to the maximum buffer size needed to receive the Skyhook server response.
+serialized request data which the user must then send to the Skyhook server, and the response_size is set to the maximum
+buffer size needed to receive the Skyhook server response.
 If the error `
 SKY_ERROR_SERVICE_DENIED` is returned, the request was submitted too often with repeated Authentication failures.
 The
 user may generate a new request after correcting the problem (TBR only).